boppreh/libeditor/README.md

   - Actions have application-wide shortcuts, regardless of toolbar visibility
   - Empty actions are rendered as separators
   - Actions without undo are considered global
+  - Availability defined by user-supplied function and automatically refreshed